fbpx

 The importance of stakeholders can change with time.
 For instance, if an organization were to close down, its employees would become stakeholders and lose their jobs.
 A new investor could also become a key stakeholder if they buy controlling shares.

-Not all stakeholders have the same priority, and thus businesses do not target all their stakeholders in the same manner.
+Not all stakeholders have the same priority, and thus, businesses do not target all their stakeholders similarly.

 For example, a company may be required to meet several demands laid out by its shareholders to be successful (e.g. hire more SDRs vs BDRs); however, it would need to consider the needs of its employees and customers over those of other stakeholder groups such as suppliers.